 - All OBD-II/EOBD compliant vehicles Use the supplied DA-4 data cable.
-The 26-pin end of the cable attaches to the data cable connector on the top of the Diagnostic Tool.
-The16-pin end connects to the vehicle DLC. - All OBD-I (non-OBD-II/EOBD) compliant vehicles Use the supplied DA-4 data cable with the optional DA-5 adapter and a manufacturer specific adapter.
-The 26-pin end of the cable attaches to the data cable connector on the top of the Diagnostic Tool.
+The 26-pin end of the cable attaches to the data cable connector on the top of the diagnostic tool.
+The 16-pin end connects to the vehicle DLC. - All OBD-I (non-OBD-II/EOBD) compliant vehicles Use the supplied DA-4 data cable with the optional DA-5 adapter and a manufacturer specific adapter.
+The 26-pin end of the cable attaches to the data cable connector on the top of the diagnostic tool.
 The 16-pin end connects to the DA-5 adapter, the DA-5 adapter connects to the manufacturer specific adapter and then connects to the vehicle DLC.

 On-screen cable and adapter connection instructions are provided while using the Scanner and OBD-II/EOBD functions.
 The instructions may also include the location of the vehicle DLC (Figure 3-3).
+If required, additional connection information can be found in the appropriate vehicle communication software manual for the vehicle.
+Vehicle communication software manuals are available online, see the website information at the front of this manual

-Ö Connect: DA-4 Cable.
+Connect: DA-4 Cable.
 Location: Under drivers side dash.

-Figure 3-3 Vehicle connection data cable message

-For data cable vehicle power connection information, see Vehicle Power, on page 6.
+Figure 3-3 Vehicle connection data cable message r data cable vehicle power connection information, see Vehicle Power, on page 12.